idrisaderinto/GeoScripting/mapping_campus_features/README.md

 ### Processes
 1. The percentage coverage of: Buildings, paved, water, green and other areas were calculated.
       * Footprint data from OSM does sometimes overlap with each other.
-It was ensured the 5 classes together add up to 100%.
+It was ensured the 5 classes together added up to 100%.
 For this the following priority order was taken into account  (from most important to less): Building -> Paved -> Water -> Green -> Other
 2. The functions should download the required geodata (no manual download)
 3. For this project the following functions were created:
     * <u>Required</u>: <b>GetOSMdata</b> a function that, for a given placename, extracts OSM data and returns these as GeoDataFrames.
 It returns back: